LITUATUI/pushevs.com/content/posts/pedro/2024-04-24-byd-seagull-will-come-to-europe-in-2025.md

 Regarding size, the European version could be larger, as happened with the European BYD Dolphin.

-Finally, next year BYD will be producing sodium ion batteries, this battery chemistry is perfect for the basic variants.
+Finally, next year BYD will be producing sodium-ion batteries, this battery chemistry is perfect for the basic variants.

 ![Na-ion vs. LFP by Faradion](/images/Na-ion_vs_LFP_by_Faradion.avif "Na-ion vs. LFP by Faradion")